 Pathophysiology of Cor Pulmonale

-Lung disorders cause pulmonary hypertension by several mechanisms:
+Lung disorders cause pulmonary hypertension that can lead to cor pulmonale by several mechanisms:

 Loss of capillary beds (eg, due to bullous changes in COPD Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more [chronic obstructive pulmonary disease] or thrombosis in pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more )